Skip to content

 The peak flow meter works by measuring how fast air comes out of the lungs when you exhale forcefully after inhaling fully.
 This measure is called a "peak expiratory flow," or "PEF."
 Keeping track of your PEF, is one way you can know if your symptoms of asthma are in control or worsening.

 Readings from a peak flow meter can help you or your child recognize early changes that may be signs of worsening asthma.
-During an asthma attack, the muscles in the airways tighten and cause the airways to narrow.
+During an asthma attack, the smooth muscles that surround the airways tighten and cause the airways to narrow.
 The peak flow meter alerts you to the tightening of the airways often hours or even days before you have any asthma symptoms.
-This allows you to know when to take your rescue (quick acting) asthma inhaler or other asthma medicine.
-By taking rescue medications before you have symptoms of an asthma attack, you may be able to stop the narrowing of the airways quickly and avoid a severe asthma emergency.
+By using your PEF with your asthma action plan, you will know when to take your rescue (quick acting) asthma inhaler or other asthma medicine.
+By following the steps in your asthma action plan, you may be able to stop the narrowing of the airways quickly and avoid a severe asthma emergency.

 The peak flow meter can also be used to help you: